ElinaBoman/lucias_dog_walk_AB/README.md

 # Dog Walk AB

 Dog Walk AB is a personalized program for dog walking companies.
-This program will help user to keep track of number of walks in a day for each dog.
-This program will also calculate the total price for each dog.
-By simply typing in the name of the dog the total price will be displayed.
+This program will help user to store information of walks and prices for each dog.

 - Link to deployed project:
 https://dog-walk-ab-b6fc65e542c7.herokuapp.com/